brootware/CTF-Writeups/Forensics/glory-garden.md

 ## Solution

 As given in the hint, a hex editor is needed to read the hexadecimal contents of the jpeg file given.
-A VS Code plugin hex editor or online hex editor can be used to open the file and find the flag **"picoCTF{}"**
+A VS Code plugin hex editor or online hex editor can be used to open the file and find the flag **"picoCTF{"**

 ## Improvement